Max Muncy Player Props: Dodgers vs. Diamondbacks

-The Los Angeles Dodgers and Max Muncy, who went 0-for-5 last time out, take on Merrill Kelly and the Arizona Diamondbacks at Dodger Stadium, Friday at 10:10 PM ET.
+The Los Angeles Dodgers and Max Muncy, who went 1-for-5 last time in action, battle Madison Bumgarner and the Arizona Diamondbacks at Dodger Stadium, Saturday at 9:10 PM ET.

-He is looking to get back on track following he struck out five times in his most recent game against the Diamondbacks.
+In his previous game he had a one-hit performance (1-for-5) against the Diamondbacks.

 Max Muncy Game Info & Props vs. the Diamondbacks